squaredcircle/picopter/README.md

 ---------------------------------------------
 12. Install picopter
 ---------------------------------------------
 Yo!
 Champ in the making.
 Almost there.
-There's just a few more things to do before you're very own picopter is out there, stalking unsuspecting red bucket lids.
+There's just a few more things to do before your very own picopter is out there, stalking unsuspecting red bucket lids.

     cd ~
     git clone git://github.com/crazyoldmans/picopter.git